irwinarruda/flutter_signals/README.md

 # Flutter Signals

-For now, this project is a proof of concept to test if the Solid's Signals implementation works on flutter.
+For now, this project is a proof of concept to test if [Solid's Signals](https://www.solidjs.com/docs/latest/api#createsignal) implementation works on flutter.
 Here is an example of how it would be used:

 ```dart
 class MyHomePage extends StatelessWidget {